Bert Brooks

-Bert Brooks (March 20, 1920 – September 2, 1968) was a Canadian racecar driver who was born in Fredericton, New Brunswick.
+Bert Brooks (March 20, 1920 – September 2, 1968) was a Canadian racecar driver, who was born in Fredericton, New Brunswick.

-He made two attempts in 1961 for USAC Championship Car races, including the 1961 Indianapolis 500, failing to qualify because of his slow times.
+Brooks made two attempts in 1961 for USAC Championship Car races, including the 1961 Indianapolis 500, failing to qualify because of his slow times.

 Brooks was a sprint car racer on the east coast of the U.S., racing and capturing wins in Pennsylvania and New York.